SoremiKayode/JavaBeginnerTutorial/README.md

 * javascriptObject.js : This file contains information on how to use javascript object
 * javascriptConditions.js : This file contains information on how to use conditions in javascript, the if, if else, and else
 * javascriptSwitchStatement.js : This file contains information on how to use the switch statement
+* javascriptForLoop.js : everything about for loop is covered in this file, they include for, for in, for of, foreach
+* javascriptWhileLoop.js : This file contains information on how to use the while loop